The Two-Fold path of AwakeningFrom Awakening to Wholeness

 The Dynamic Evolution of Consciousness

 Consciousness is alive – it needs to flow – and if it doesn’t flow, it stagnates.
-Consciousness needs to flow Inwards and Outwards, which is the two-fold path.
-Focusing only on one aspect of life (inner OR outer) means that consciousness cannot flow freely, and the result is an unbalanced life:
+Consciousness needs to flow inwards and outwards, which is the two-fold path.
+Focusing only on one aspect of life (inner or outer) means consciousness cannot flow freely, which result in an unbalanced life:

 - External Focus: Only focused on the ego and the material world, with no interest in the inner (psychological and spiritual) world.

 - Internal Focus: Only focused on the spiritual Self and transcendent states, which are of little use in the external world.